mheiber/tydd-tapl/wk1/wk1-group.md

 - theorem 3.5.8 is that every expr in normal form is a value
 - theorem 3.5.11 is uniqueness of normal forms

+if t->* u and t ->* u' and u and u' are both normal forms then u = u'

+t = if true then true else false

+true
+---------------EIFTrue
+t = if true then true else false

+false
+---------------EFunny1
+t = if true then true else false

 Which properties hold if we add E-Funny1?